Disclaimer

 It is often tempting to think the added expense will not make a dent in the existing finances, and more often than not, the borrower absorbs the impact of the added commitment after a few months.
 It is important, however, to consider one’s repaying ability when taking a loan to avoid future stress.

-At Standard Chartered Bank (Singapore) Limited we understand there are times when a loan is needed for immediate needs.
-Our CashOne Personal Loan application process allows you to receive funds in your bank account in just 15 minutes.*
+At Standard Chartered Bank we understand there are times when a loan is needed for immediate needs.
+Our CashOne Personal Loan application process allows you to instantly receive funds in the bank account of your choice upon approval.

 For example, if you have home renovation in mind, you will work out an estimate of the total expenditure expected.
 Once you have a fair idea of what you desire and—perhaps more importantly—how much you wish to spend, you can begin shopping for a loan.